Mike Ness: Career

 On May 17, 2008, Ness and his band were joined on stage by Bruce Springsteen at the Stone Pony in Asbury Park, New Jersey for the encore.
 Songs played were "Misery Loves Company", "Ball and Chain", "If You Leave Before Me" and "I Fought the Law".

 On April 16, 2009, Ness joined Springsteen and the E Street Band on stage at the Los Angeles Sports Arena.
 Songs played included Social Distortion's "Bad Luck" and Springsteen's "The Rising".
 On May 18, 2009, Mike Ness and Social Distortion played a benefit show at the House of Blues in Anaheim, California called "Rock to Recovery" and his son joined him on stage and played lead guitar for the song "Ball and Chain".

 On April 7, 2023, Ness and Social Distortion posted to their Instagram pages that pre production on the band's next album was completed and that they would begin recording on April 17.
 The album was expected to be released in early 2024.
 However, in June 2023, recording was postponed due to Ness being diagnosed with tonsil cancer.
 On December 12, 2023, Social Distortion announced that they would be doing a co-headlining tour with Bad Religion in April and May 2024 and they will perform Mommy’s Little Monster in its entirety to celebrate the album's 40th anniversary.
-Social Distortion will also do their own headlining tour in September and October 2024.
+Social Distortion will also do their own headlining tour in September and October 2024.Born to Kill, Social Distortion's eighth studio album, their first in fifteen years, was released on May 8, 2026.